ScottishCovidResponse/Covid19_EERAModel/README.md

 ### Unit tests
 The unit tests can be found in `test/unit`.
 They are built using the Google Test unit-testing framework.
 CMake automatically downloads and builds Google Test as an external project, so it is not required to have Google Test installed on the build system.

-Following build, the unit test executable is `build/bin/Covid19EERAModel-unit_tests`.
+Following build, configurure the PYTHONPATH as noted above for the data pipeline api, and then the unit tests can be run by executing the script `./scripts/RunUnitTests.sh`.

 ### Code Coverage
 Code coverage is now checked by `lcov` as part of the GitHub actions Ubuntu GCC workflow, a summary of the coverage percentage being given in the output.
 In addition percentage coverage for each source file are depicted graphically within the file `coverage-output.pdf` which is generated as a downloadable [artifact](https://help.github.com/en/actions/configuring-and-managing-workflows/persisting-workflow-data-using-artifacts) available from within the GitHub action workflow window.